 Approaches based on the above:

 - Since the field is very wide compared to the number of players, there should be a lot of space for in cuts – this means a fast team will be able to work the disc up the field more easily since they have room and can use that to their advantage.
 Against a fast team, I would try to shut down their in cuts and force them deep.
-Since the field is shorter, more guys will want to huck but that also means a higher chance for bad hucks to be thrown.
+Since the field is shorter, more players will want to huck but that also means a higher chance for bad hucks to be thrown.
 Make sure you have good defenders deep as the number of hucks will increase.

 - On offense, sometimes indoor is played with a lower stall count (5 or 7).
 This makes moving the disc quickly even more important than in outdoor.
 Many times you will be resetting the disc half a second before a stall down so if you can get the disc moving on stall 2 or 3, there will be less rushed throws, more open throws and breaks and ultimately, more scoring.